Morris passes ban on public camping, sleeping in cars

-The Morris City Council on Monday approved a ban on public camping and sleeping in cars within city limits, which gives police the ability to remove and fine anyone who does so.
+The Morris City Council approved a ban on public camping and sleeping in cars within city limits on Monday, which gives police the ability to remove and fine anyone who does so.

-Police Chief Alicia Steffes said the city has had a few issues over the past few years with people who are homeless and refuse help when offered.
-The first step, Steffes said, always will be to direct homeless people toward local organizations such as Grundy Area PADS and We Care of Grundy County.
+Police Chief Alicia Steffes said the city has had a few issues over the last few years with people who are homeless and refuse help when offered.
+The first step, Steffes said, will always be to direct homeless people toward local organizations like Grundy Area PADS and We care of Grundy County.

 She said the law says that no person may sleep or engage in public camping on a public sidewalk, street, alley, lane, public right of way, park bench or any other publicly owned property, nor on or under any bridge or viaduct at any time.
 Those who do may face a fine.